gtalusan/PADIIoTStamp/README.md

 The `platform.txt` also assumes you have an STLink V2 or compatible SWD debugger.
 You can also change this in `platform.txt`.

+NOTE: this has only been tested on `macOS Sierra`.
+Buyer beware.

 # Usage